Department of

 In parallel to his research projects, he has been engaged as external lecturer and examiner of undergraduate and postgraduate courses at Frankfurt University of Applied, Münster University of Applied Sciences, German University of Cairo, and HFT Stuttgart between 2014 and 2019.

-In March 2019 he joined the University of Nottingham and its Department of Architecture and Built Environment as Assistant Professor in Urban Design.
-Dr Wiedmann is apart of the Human Factors Research Group where he is focusing on the digital twinning of spatial experiences & practices and at the Faculty of Engineering and the university-wide Energy Institute where he is contributing to the Communities and Built Environment-challenge by assessing housing trends and sustainable mobility.
+In March 2019 he joined the University of Nottingham and its Department of Architecture and Built Environment as Assistant Professor in Urban Design and Architecture.
+Dr Wiedmann is apart of the Architecture, Tectonics and Culture Research Group and the university-wide Energy Institute.

 Expertise Summary

-The main focus of his research can be found in exploring integrated ways to investigate current urban realities and transformations as the result of new spatial practices (e. g. emerging economies, new forms of governance, or changing lifestyles), via methods such as Space Syntax, (behavioural) mapping, and strategic observations or interviews.
-So far, he has been conducting and supervising research in following areas of urbanism:
+The main focus of his research can be found in exploring integrated ways to investigate current urban morphologies (e. g. housing typologies) and their transformations as the result of newly emerging spatial practices, via methods such as Space Syntax, mapping surveys, and strategic observations or interviews (e. g. focus groups).

 Department of Architecture and Built Environment